 A stop-limit order is an order to buy or sell a stock that combines the features of a stop order and a limit order.
 Once the stop price is reached, the stop-limit order becomes a limit order to buy or to sell at a specified price.

 The benefit of a stop-limit order is that the investor can control the price at which the trade will get executed.
 But, as with all limit orders, a stop-limit order may never get filled if the stock’s price never reaches the specified limit price.
 This may happen especially in fast-moving markets where prices fluctuate wildly.

-The use of stop limit orders is much more frequent for stocks that trade on an exchange than in the over-counter (OTC) market.
-In addition, your broker-dealer may not allow you to place a stop limit order on some securities or accept a stop limit order for OTC stocks.
-Before you enter into this type of order, you should speak to your broker or financial advisor about how the order works.
+The use of stop-limit orders is much more frequent for stocks that trade on an exchange than in the over-counter (OTC) market.
+In addition, your broker-dealer may not allow you to place a stop-limit order on some securities or accept a stop-limit order for OTC stocks.
+Before you enter into this type of order, you should speak to your broker or financial adviser about how the order works.

 The above information is being provided as general market information and is not designed to constitute legal or market advise.